Bayesian Network¶

 n_prev_samples (int) – The number of samples/datapoints on which the model was trained before.
 This parameter determines how much weight should the new data be given.
 If None, n_prev_samples = nrow(data).

-n_jobs (int (default: -1)) – Number of threads/processes to use for estimation.
-It improves speed only for large networks (>100 nodes).
-For smaller networks might reduce performance.
+n_jobs (int (default: 1)) – Number of threads/processes to use for estimation.
+Using n_jobs > 1 for small models or datasets might be slower.

 - Returns: